 - Take the Ambushing Daughters.
 Single wound infantry are terrified of these women.

-- The list lacks magic weapons and attacks outside of what your warcaster might bring and the Shrine of the Lawgiver, so a Sanctifier is highly recommended to deal with pesky Incorporeal models.
+- The list lacks magic weapons and attacks outside of what your warcaster might bring and the Shrine of the Lawgiver, so a Sanctifier or Indictor is highly recommended to deal with pesky Incorporeal models.

 Casters of Note

 - Feora, Priestess of the Flame gives all Flameguard an MAT buff.
 Ignite also helps them hit harder.

 - Feora, The Conquering Flame potentially ups the offensive power of her entire army via Incite.
 She loves the fact that the Temple Flameguard are relatively self-sufficient on defense, as she does very little to get her army up the field otherwise.